gcperformance/service-data/README.md

 ##### `outputs/indicators/`: Summary Files for Visualization and Review

 *All tables were built with `service_scope` containing `EXTERN` or `ENTERPRISE`*
+- `drr_all.csv`: a concatenated table with all the drr indicator columns and scores (percentage of high-volume services (>=45k applications) that are delivered online end-to-end, percentage of high-volume services (>=45k applications and telephone enquiries) that met at least one service standard, percentage of applications for high-volume services (>45k applications) that used the online channel)
 - `maf_all.csv`: a concatenated table with all the maf columns and scores (percentage of services that have service standards, percentage of applicable services that can be completed online end-to-end, percentage of client interaction points that are available online, percentage of services which have used client feedback to improve services in the year prior to reporting)
 - `service_fte_spending.csv`: FTEs and spending for programs delivering services.
 - `si_fy_interaction_sum.csv`: Sum of interactions by service, fiscal year, channel